Porsche 911 (993): Turbo Cabriolet

-After the 3.3-liter G-model Turbo convertible (1987–89), Porsche never officially offered an air-cooled Turbo convertible again.
+After the 3.3-litre G-model Turbo convertible (1987–89), Porsche never officially offered an air-cooled Turbo convertible again.
 However, fourteen 993 Turbo Cabriolets were built by the Porsche Exclusiv department in 1995, prior to the introduction of the 993 Turbo coupé.
 They featured the 360 PS single-turbo engine of the 964 Turbo 3.6, a five-speed manual transmission, rear-wheel drive and the rear wing of the 964 Turbo 3.6.
 This cost a premium of DM 89,500 (or an additional 62 percent) over the standard 993 Cabriolet's price.